teuk/mediabot_v3/docs/SHORT_CONTENT_V3_PILOT.md

 message.
 Doctor remained `ready`, the failure ledger remained empty, the prior revision-3 repository was restored exactly, and the temporary Partyline accounts were removed.
 No boot policy or production channel was changed.

+## MB781 persistent development promotion

+MB781 turns the already supervised package into persistent operator intent on development `#test`.
+It reuses the trusted GitHub repository endpoint, proves that observe remains silent and repository-write-free, then accepts one exact bounded response and one revisioned commit in `on`.

+The core boot ledger restores the exact three grants, typed endpoint policy and enabled lifecycle after restart.
+Existing development promotions are protected byte-for-byte.
+Source remains default-off, rollback remains `off`, disable and unload, and production receives no `short-content-v3` posture.